Everyone should be able to say whatever they want to say, but it's more profound than that.

 • natural and informative feedback

 You might think that an "emerging communicator" is an individual who is just getting started with AAC.
-That is close, but I want to make an important distinction between different beginners.
+Of course, that is close, but I want to make an important distinction between different beginners.

 Emergent AAC goal writing